Which Wicks should I use?

-However, if you let the fire wick smolder by allowing all the fuel to be used up, then the KEVLAR® wick will burn away slowly and fall apart.
+If you let the fire wick smolder by allowing all the fuel to be used up, then the KEVLAR® wick will burn away slowly and fall apart.
+Be sure you extinguish the flame before the smoldering occurs.
 Sunlight also degrades and darkens the color of KEVLAR® wick gradually over time.
 So it is good to have wick covers when using Fire Props during daylight, it also stops you from getting your daytime clothes dirty from the residues on the wicks.
 Many people wrap some tin foil over the wicks and then put some colorful socks over that.
 We also sell some fluffy covers which can fit over some common KEVLAR® Fire Heads.

 Fibers of KEVLAR® consist of long molecular chains produced from poly-para phenylene terephthalamide.
 The chains have strong interchain bonding, which results in a unique combination of properties.